-Fishing vessels 300 gross tons or greater, operating on the west coast (not including Alaska) must have a properly programmed and functioning VHF-DSC.
+Fishing vessels 300 gross tons and over, operating on the west coast (not including Alaska) must upgrade to VHF-DSC equipment no later than January 20, 2015.

-\\The Coast Guard urges, in the strongest terms possible, that operators take the time to interconnect the GPS and DSC-equipped radio.
+The Coast Guard urges, in the strongest terms possible, that operators take the time to interconnect the GPS and DSC-equipped radio.
 Unless the radio has GPS built in or is interconnected, no location information will be transmitted when the distress button is pressed.
 Consult the owner's manuals for proper interconnection procedures.

-SAFE BOARDING LADDER
+SAFE BOARDING LADDER 50 CFR 600.730